Home

 Apple iMac: History

-Apple was initially founded by Steve Jobs and Steve Wozniak in 1976, long before the iMac was even a thought.
-Throughout the history of Apple, innovation has always been a top priority.
-With the release of the Macintosh in 1984, the world got its first taste of an all-in-one desktop computer.
-This would prove to be the earliest ancestor.
+Apple was founded by Steve Jobs and Steve Wozniak in 1976, long before the iMac was even a thought.
+Throughout Apple’s history, innovation has always been a top priority.
+With the release of the Macintosh in 1984, the world got its first taste of an all-in-one desktop computer, which would prove to be the earliest ancestor.

-While Apple struggled over the next ten years, Steve Jobs took some of his most trusted engineers from Apple to start his own software company called Next.
+While Apple struggled over the next ten years, Steve Jobs took some of his most trusted engineers from Apple to start his own software company, Next.
 The next decade saw development in new computers stagnating, and Apple was on the verge of bankruptcy by the mid-1990s.

 In 1997, Steve Jobs made his famed return to Apple.
 At this point, the company needed a bold new plan to turn it around, and Steve was just the visionary they needed.
 With the release of the first iMac marking the start of a new chapter, Apple’s success skyrocketed in the following years.
 While the iMac was one of Steve’s first major innovations at the company, it was soon followed up by the first iPod in 2001 and the revolutionary iPhone in 2007.